xsdk-project/MathPackagesTraining2024/_lessons/krylov_amg_hypre/lesson.md

 mpirun -np 8 ./struct -P 4 2 1 -rotate -n 300 300 -eps 0.01 -alpha 30 -pfmgpcg
 ```

-{% include qanda question='How do the solvers scale?' answer='Both solvers scale well, with PFMG-CG taking more iterations, but overall less time than AMG-CG.' %}
+{% include qanda question='How do the solvers scale?' answer='Both solvers scale well with regard to iterations, with PFMG-CG taking more iterations, but overall less time than AMG-CG.' %}